sherlock-wings/snowflake_sandbox/README.md

 For detailed documentation on what "Read", "Read-Write" and "Full" access actually means, and how specifically it is implemented, see the directory `*RBAC/access_definitions`.

-## Four Personas/Functional Roles in this Project
+## Personas/Functional Roles in this Project

 We use all the various access roles to sum together four functional roles, each corresponding to one "persona" in this project.